 Choose the Clear Existing Data Table option and choose the field delimiter type.
-The library import function can accept files in a variety of formats, tab delimited, comma separated and Excel worksheet and template formats but must be in the format of the supplied sample files with columns in the correct order.
+The library import function can accept files in a variety of formats: tab delimited, comma separated and Excel worksheet and template formats but must match the arrangement of the supplied sample files with columns in the correct order.
 Specify the units for import, file delimiter and choose the file type (Foil, RCC, Prepreg, etc.) and click Import.
 Navigate to the file via the Open dialog and click Open.
 Repeat the procedure for every file type to be imported.
-Save the file as a .mlbx library file.
+Save the resulting files as .mlbx library files.